Beaked whale: Dentition

-Beaked whales are unique among toothed whales in that most species only have one pair of teeth.
-The teeth are tusk-like, but are only visible in males, which are presumed to use these teeth in combat for females for reproductive rights.
+Beaked whales are unique among toothed whales in that most species have only one pair of teeth.
+The teeth are tusk-like, but are visible only in males, which are presumed to use these teeth in combat for females for reproductive rights.
 In females, the teeth do not develop and remain hidden in the gum tissues.

 In December 2008, researchers from the Marine Mammal Institute at Oregon State University completed a DNA tree of 13 of 15 known species of Mesoplodon beaked whales (excluding the spade-toothed whale, which was then only known from a skeletal specimen and a few stranded specimens).
 Among the results of this study was the conclusion that the male's teeth are actually a secondary sexual characteristic, similar to the antlers of male deer.
 Each species' teeth have a characteristically unique shape.
 In some cases, these teeth even hinder feeding; in the strap-toothed whale, for example, the teeth curve over the upper jaw, effectively limiting the gape to a few centimeters.
 Females are presumed to select mates based on the shape of the teeth, because the different species are otherwise quite similar in appearance.

-The social structure is not well known, but sightings of single males accompanying multiple females suggest a polygynous mating system, which would considerably limit the number of males a female can choose.

 Taxonomy

-Beaked whales comprise at least 22 species.
-Several species have been described only in the last two decades.
-Six genera have been identified.
+As of 2024, the Society for Marine Mammalogy Committee on Taxonomy recognizes 24 extant (living) species of beaked whales in six genera.
+Several species have only been formally described in the last two decades, most recently in 2021.

-The beaked whales are the second-largest family of cetaceans (after the dolphins).
-They were one of the first groups to diverge from the ancestral lineage.
+The beaked whales are the second-largest family of cetaceans after the oceanic dolphins (Delphinidae).
+Beaked whales were one of the first extant clades to diverge from the ancestral lineage.
 The earliest known beaked whale fossils date to the Miocene, about 15 million years ago.

+A 2016 study split the beaked whales into the basal extinct Messapicetus clade (lineage) and the crown Ziphiidae which include all of the living members of the family as well as other extinct forms.
+Both clades share some key characteristics of the family including thick skull bones and the trend toward loss of teeth.
+In 2020, a molecular study further resolved the relationships among the crown Ziphiidae and placed Shepherd's beaked whale, the only living species with a full set of erupted teeth, between Berardiinae, whose extant forms have four erupted teeth, and Ziphiinae, whose extant form has two erupted teeth.